Netflix/metaflow-service/services/ui_backend_service/docs/environment.md

 ## System Notifications for UI

-You can define notifications that are broadcasted to all clients using the UI by setting an environment variable `NOTIFICATIONS` for the backend process.
-The value should be a _stringified_ json of the format:
+You can define notifications that are broadcasted to all clients using the UI by creating a `notifications.config.json` file on the server, see `notifications.example.json` for a reference.
+Alternatively you can set the environment variable `NOTIFICATIONS` for the backend process.
+The value for the environment variable should be a _stringified_ json of the format:

 ```json
 [